 Stony Valley, claimed in the mid-19th century as having "nothing to tempt civilization," has plenty today.
-Located just minutes from Pennsylvania's capital, the untamed wilderness and remarkable industrial history the area possesses attracts thousands every year.
-Explore Stony Valley online and then outside to discover the valley for yourself.
+Located just minutes from Pennsylvania's capital, the untamed wilderness and remarkable industrial history the area possesses attracts thousands of visitors every year.
+Explore Stony Valley online and then outside to discover the valley for yourself through all the seasons.

 The best place for the whole family to start exploring is on the Stony Valley Rail-Trail, spanning nearly 20 miles and three counties, beginning at Ellendale Road, crossing Gold Mine Road, and ending at the Lebanon Reservoir.